makenew/tasty-brunch/README.md

    to `app/assets/favicon` and overwrite `app/assets/favicon.ico`.
    You can make a quick [Font Awesome] favicon at [FA2PNG].

-6. Further customize the meta data in `app/index.static.hbs`.
+6. Further customize the meta data in `app/index.static.hbs` and replace `app/assets/image.png` with a custom image.

 7. [Lock your dependencies](#updating-requirements)
    with `npm-shrinkwrap.json`.